Moduli of curves as moduli of A-infinity structures: Further analysis of the algebra of functions on

 \subsection{Some other consequences of relations}

 Let us keep the setup of Section \ref{relations-sec}.
-As in the end of that section, we assume that $30$ is invertible, and choose parameters $t_i$ of order $5$ as in Lemma \ref{parameter-lem}.
+We assume that $6$ is invertible, and choose parameters $t_i$ of order $4$ as in Lemma \ref{parameter-lem}.
 In addition we assume that $f_i=f_i[2]$ and $h_i=f_i[3]$ are chosen (by adding a constant) in such a way that $\ga_{ii}=0$ and $2\vareps_{ii}=3\de_{ii}$.
-Then all the identities obtained in Section \ref{relations-sec} can be viewed as polynomial relations between the minimal generators \eqref{main-constants-eq} of the algebra of functions on $\SS_g\times \Spec(\Z[1/30])$, where we express $\pi_{ii}$ in terms of $\pi_i$ using \eqref{pi-pi-eq}.
+Then we can use the identities of Sections \ref{relations-sec} and \ref{min-gen-sec} for the corresponding functions on the affine scheme $\SS_g$.

 The relation \eqref{q-ij-2-eq} expresses $\pi_{ij}$ in terms of $(\a_*,\b_*,\vareps_*)$.
 Plugging this expression into \eqref{pi-a-rel} we get

 Plugging the expression \eqref{a-i-j-main-eq} for $a_{ij}$ into \eqref{abcd-rel} we get after simplifying